John von Neumann: Algorithms

 Von Neumann was the inventor, in 1945, of the merge sort algorithm, in which the first and second halves of an array are each sorted recursively and then merged.

 As part of von Neumann's hydrogen bomb work, he and Stanisław Ulam developed simulations for hydrodynamic computations.
 He also contributed to the development of the Monte Carlo method, which used random numbers to approximate the solutions to complicated problems.

 Von Neumann's algorithm for simulating a fair coin with a biased coin is used in the "software whitening" stage of some hardware random number generators.
 Because obtaining "truly" random numbers was impractical, von Neumann developed a form of pseudorandomness, using the middle-square method.
 He justified this crude method as faster than any other method at his disposal, writing that "Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin."
 He also noted that when this method went awry it did so obviously, unlike other methods which could be subtly incorrect.

-Stochastic computing was introduced by von Neumann in 1953, but could not be implemented until advances in computing of the 1960s.
+Stochastic computing was introduced by von Neumann in 1953 and could not be implemented until advances in computing of the 1960s.
 Around 1950 he was also among the first to talk about the time complexity of computations, which eventually evolved into the field of computational complexity theory.